 Tim: Even then, you must have more ideas than you can build.
 Is it more of a gut feeling that this will work.

-Takuma: I’m here as a nobody.
+Takuma: Idea has no value.
 Everyone can make ideas but we can make a product.
 Everyone cannot make a product.
 We have so many ideas, our strategy is, “Okay, let’s go try to make product one.
 Let’s go try product two, three, four, five,” then the ask to the market.

 Tim: So a very agile process, you bring the product to market very quickly, then how do you decide to continue production or to shut it down?

 Takuma: It completely depends on the revenue.
 One of our very strong points if we have a really good relationship with the component vendor in the assembly factory, so then we can make a whole new product from just only 500 pieces.
 This is a very low risk business and of course we are going to try a few hundred, or 1,000, and try and ask to the market.
 If the pre-release sold out the product, we are going to renew, renew, renew.
 After spending a half-year, or one year, we are going to, if the product process is very good, we are going to try to make a second model for this model line.

 Tim: Right, so continue to improve it.
 Interesting.
 The team is still not that big.
 How many people working?